jfraeys/acme-linode-objectstorage/README.md

 3. Store your Linode API token securely:
     - Create a secrets directory in your project.
-    - Inside the secrets directory, create a text file named linode_token.txt and add your Linode API token:
+    - Inside the secrets directory, create a text file named LINODE_TOKEN and add your Linode API token:

     ```bash
-    YOUR_LINODE_TOKEN_HERE
+    YOUR_LINODE_TOKENE
     ```

 4. Provision a certificate for this bucket: